Pineconium/ShillingLang/Start.md

 }
 ```

-And thats how you make a 'Hello, World!' program in Shilling
+And that is how you make a 'Hello, World!' program in Shilling
 ## 3. Variables and Data
-Shilling has five types of data classes: strings, floats, intergers, booleans, and lists.
+Shilling has five types of data classes: strings, floats, integers, booleans, and lists.
 ```
 /* Shilling Variable Types */
 vars String = blank;     // <- String.